BrayanMG/bookworm/README.md

 For months, I have been trying to properly track my expenses because I want to be fiscally responsible with my money.
 However, I have 7 different accounts to look at when reviewing my account activity over the past month, so that can be extremely tedious.

-My solution for this was to create a python script that helps me manage all of that data.
-I used the pandas library to work with all of the csv files I have.
+My solution for this was to create a `Python` script that helps me manage all of that data.
+I used the `Pandas` library to work with all of the csv files I have.

 ### How to use the script